M-muchoki-i/phase-1-object-ball/README.md

 ### Bonus Questions

-Define functions to return the answer to the following questions:
+define functions to return the answer to the following questions:

 1. Which player has the most points?
 Call the function `mostPointsScored`.
 2. Which team has the most points?
 Call the function `winningTeam`.
 3. Which player has the longest name?
 Call the function `playerWithLongestName`.
 ### Super Bonus

 1. Write a function that returns true if the player with the longest name had